meshtastic/meshtastic/docs/developers/device/mesh-alg.md

 - DONE add a max hops parameter, use it for broadcast as well (0 means adjacent only, 1 is one forward etc...).
 Store as three bits in the header.
 - DONE add a 'snoopReceived' hook for all messages that pass through our node.
 - DONE use the same 'recentmessages' array used for broadcast msgs to detect duplicate retransmitted messages.
 - DONE in the router receive path?, send an ACK packet if want_ack was set and we are the final destination.
-FIXME, for now don't handle multi-hop or merging of data replies with these acks.
+FIXME, for now don't handle multi-hop or merging of data replies with these ACKs.
-- DONE keep a list of packets waiting for acks
+- DONE keep a list of packets waiting for ACKs
 - DONE for each message keep a count of # retries (max of three).
 Local to the node, only for the most immediate hop, ignorant of multi-hop routing.
-- DONE delay some random time for each retry (large enough to allow for acks to come in)
+- DONE delay some random time for each retry (large enough to allow for ACKs to come in)
-- DONE once an ack comes in, remove the packet from the retry list and deliver the ack to the original sender
+- DONE once an ACK comes in, remove the packet from the retry list and deliver the ACK to the original sender
-- DONE after three retries, deliver a no-ACK packet to the original sender (i.e. the phone app or mesh router service)
+- DONE after three retries, deliver a NAK packet to the original sender (i.e. the phone app or mesh router service)
 - DONE test one hop ACK/NAK with the python framework
-- DONE Do stress test with acks
+- DONE Do stress test with ACKs

 DSR tasks